Dave2ooo/F2LTrainer/docs/smart-cube-architecture.md

 1. Transform `moveBuffer` to algorithm frame using inverse of `cumulativeRotation`
 2. Normalize moves (coalesce U+U→U2, handle cancellations)
+3. **Wait for Double Moves**: If expected is `U2` and buffer has `U`, wait for second move (smart cube sends `U2` as `U U`)
-3. Match against expected moves using `matchesMoveSequence()`
+4. Match against expected moves using `matchesMoveSequence()`
-4. If match: advance `currentMoveIndex`, clear buffer
+5. If match: advance `currentMoveIndex`, clear buffer

 ### Step 4: Handle Slice Moves (M, E, S)

 1. Within matched moves, detect slice moves
+2. **Wait for Slice Moves**: If expected is `S` and buffer has `B` (part of `S = B F'`), wait for second move
-2. Apply rotation to TwistyPlayer to keep visual in sync
+3. Apply rotation to TwistyPlayer to keep visual in sync
-3. **PREPEND** implicit rotation to `cumulativeRotation` (not append) - when users physically perform slice moves, their grip orientation changes.
+4. **PREPEND** implicit rotation to `cumulativeRotation` (not append) - when users physically perform slice moves, their grip orientation changes.
 The slice rotation is prepended because it represents a change in the absolute frame, which should be undone first when transforming moves.

+### Step 5: Wrong Move Detection & Undo Guidance

+If a move doesn't match expected algorithm:

+1. **Immediate Detection**: If buffer contains 1+ normalized moves that don't match expected (and we aren't waiting for double/slice move) → **Wrong Move**
+2. **Generate Undo**:
+   - Calculate inverse of raw move (e.g., `U` → `U'`)
+   - Transform to algorithm frame using `cumulativeRotation`
+   - Add to `undoMoves` stack
+3. **Undo Mode**:
+   - Training pauses, validation checks against `undoMoves`
+   - User must perform the inverse moves to clear the stack
+   - Once `undoMoves` is empty, normal training resumes

 ---